ballcuber/ballcuber.github.io/ProjectHistory.md

   <div class="container right">
     <div class="content">
       <h2>May 2018</h2>
       <p>First entire machine with 9 motors and gears.
-Very disapointed, a lot a mechanical frictions.
+Very disappointed, a lot of mechanical frictions.
 The servo motors are not reliable to prevent internal pieces from falling when the sphere is opened.</p>
     </div>
   </div>
   <div class="container left">
     <div class="content">
       <h2>June 2018</h2>
-      <p>Looking for improvements and a more simple kinematic.</p>
+      <p>Looking for improvements and a simpler kinematic.</p>
     </div>
   </div>
   <div class="container right">